Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## Procedure calls

 1. Place the parameters on the same line unless there are many parameters.
-Then place the parameters under the `exec` keyword and indented using 4 spaces.
+1. When there are many parameters, place the parameters on a new line and indent using 4 spaces.
-2. Place commas in front of the parameters.
+1. Place commas in front of the parameters.
-3. Align the `output` keywords.
+1. Align the `output` keywords.

-### Example
+### Example procedure call

 ```sql
 exec task_kopieer_project @project_id